apache/spark/BREEZE.rst

 embedded in the container and changes to these sources will not be persistent.

-After you run Breeze for the first time, you will have an empty directory ``files`` in your source code, which will be mapped to ``/files`` in your Docker container.
+After you run Breeze for the first time, you will have empty directory ``files`` in your source code, which will be mapped to ``/files`` in your Docker container.
 You can pass there any files you need to configure and run Docker.
 They will not be removed between Docker runs.